terao-ryohei/MC-Action-Logger/README.md

    - Obtain the clock item
    - Right-click to start the game
    - Timer starts automatically
-   - Remaining time shown in bottom
+   - Remaining time is displayed at the bottom of the screen

 2. Ending the game:
-   - Automatically ends when timer reaches 0
+   - The game ends automatically when the timer reaches 0

 ### Using Items

 - Clock item:
-  - Right-click: Start game
+  - Right-click: Start the game

 - Paper item (Log book):
   - Right-click: Display logs